JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

 How would we stop an `Effect` from running?
 Right now there's no good way.
 Even if we try to have it garbage-collected[^gc-local-var], it will keep effect-ing.
-Since dependencies keep a reference to their dependents, and vice-versa, an `Effect`'s dependencies will keep it alive even if we try to destroy it.
+Since dependencies keep a reference to their dependents, an `Effect` will stay it alive even if we try to destroy it.
 The same is true for `Atom` and `Calc` as well.

 We need a way to sever the edge between nodes in the graph.
 Let's add the following method to the `Reactor` class definition: